-But not all of these arguable ‘Fifth Beatles’ were destined for rock greatness.
-Most fans are aware of drummer Pete Best and bassist Stuart Sutcliffe, both of whom helped flesh out the line-up during the band's formative stage in the early 1960s.
-But few give historical credit to bassist Chas Newby, who, on Dec.
-17, 1960, began his two-week run in the Slightly-Less-Than-Fab Five.
+But not all of these arguable "Fifth Beatles" were destined for rock greatness.
+Most fans are aware of drummer Pete Best and bassist Stuart Sutcliffe, both of whom helped flesh out the lineup during the band's formative stage in the early '60s.
+But few give historical credit to bassist Chas Newby, who began his two-week run in the Slightly Less Than Fab Five on Dec.
+17, 1960.

-“Music was never going to be a living for me," Newby told ‘Sunday Mercury’ this year.
+“Music was never going to be a living for me," Newby told Sunday Mercury in 2012.
 “I wanted to do chemistry.
-John, Paul and George, they just wanted to be musicians.”
-Though Newby never kept up with his old lads over the years, he fondly recalls his brief stint in The Beatles, particularly his friendship with Harrison.
-“George was the one I got on the best with," Newby says.
-“He knew Pete already.
+John, Paul and George -- they just wanted to be musicians."
+Even though Newby never kept up with his old lads over the years, he fondly recalls his brief stint in the Beatles, particularly his friendship with Harrison.
+“George was the one I got on the best with," Newby recalled in the interview.
+"He knew Pete already.
 He was always telling funny stories about getting deported from Germany whenever we sat around chatting."